Empirical Analysis of Model Selection for Heterogeneous Causal Effect Estimation: Review of CATE Estimation

-The Double ML approach to CATE estimation~\cite{chernozhukov2016double, nie2021quasi}, also known in the literature as the R-Learner~\cite{nie2021quasi}, solves the CATE estimation task by learning the following nuisance models ($\hat{\pi}, \hat{\mu}$), where $\hat{\pi}$ is an estimate of the true propensity model, but $\hat{\mu}$ is an estimate of $\mathbb{E}(Y|X)$, i.e, predicting outcome only from the features.
-Then it computes the residuals from both the outcome prediction task ($Y-\hat{\mu}(X)$) and the treatment prediction task ($W-\hat{\pi}(X)$).
-In the final step it learns a CATE model $f$, by minimizing the following loss function:
+\paragraph{Double Machine Learning (R-Learner)} The Dobule ML approach to CATE estimation~\citep{chernozhukov2016double, nie2021quasi}, also known in the literature as the R-Learner~\citep{nie2021quasi}, solves the CATE estimation task by learning the following nuisance models ($\hat{\pi}, \hat{q}$), where $\hat{\pi}$ is an estimate of the true propensity model, and $\hat{q}$ is an estimate of $\mathbb{E}[Y|X]$, i.e, predicting potential outcomes only from the covariates.
+Then it computes the residuals from both the potential outcome prediction task ($\tilde{y}:=y-\hat{\mu}(x)$) and the treatment assignment task ($\tilde{w}:=w-\hat{\pi}(x)$).
+In the final step it learns the CATE predictor ($\hat f_{\dml}$) by minimizing the following loss function:

-The latter can be viewed equivalently as a weighted regression problem, where we regress the target $\frac{Y-\hat{\mu}(X)}{W - \hat{\pi}(X)}$ on the features $X$, with sample weights $(W-\hat{\pi}(X))^2$.
-Hence, any sample-weighted regression approach can be applied to solve the R-Learner problem and from that perspective the R-Learner can also be viewed as a meta-learner.